 A wart can seemingly come out of nowhere and your first instinct might be to do a Google search to find some quick and easy home remedies.
 Instead of finding something simple, you find weird ideas like using pineapple juice, bleach, baking powder, basil, apple cider vinegar or even toothpaste on your wart.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Online, you’re advised to do the harmless and quirky: Rub the wart with the inside of a banana peel.
-And the downright dangerous: Burn your wart with a hot match.
-Soak it in bleach.
-Poke it with a needle.
-(Don’t do any of these!)
+Then come the instructions like rubbing the wart with the inside of a banana peel, burning your wart with a hot match or poking it with a needle.
+(Hint: don’t do any of these!)

-“Keep the wart covered with duct tape 24 hours a day,” she advises.
+“Keep the wart covered with duct tape 24 hours a day,” says Dr. Piliang.
 “If the tape falls off, you need to quickly replace it.
-The skin underneath will become macerated – wet, pale and wrinkled – and warts dislike that.
+The skin underneath will become wet, pale and wrinkled, and warts dislike that.
 Keep it on for two to three weeks, and if the wart looks smaller, then continue using the duct tape until it goes away.”

-The use of duct tape may not work for everyone, but because it’s safe and easy to do at home, it’s worth the effort, Dr. Piliang says.
+The use of duct tape may not work for everyone, but because it’s safe and easy to do at home, it’s worth the effort, she adds.

 To help boost results, Dr. Piliang suggests combining duct tape with over-the-counter wart treatments.

 “It’s always reasonable to try over-the-counter options like salicylic acid gel, liquid or pads,” Dr. Piliang says.
 “You can also use salicylic acid and then cover the area with duct tape.”